-- Online Training Certification-Students are required to complete HIPAA and CITI training and submit proof of completion. - Individual Development Plans (IDP)-Every student is required to submit an annual IDP.
+- Online Training Certification Students are required to complete HIPAA and CITI training and submit proof of completion. - Individual Development Plans (IDP) Every student is required to submit an annual IDP.
 The goal is to ensure students and mentors are communicating openly and that students are working toward developing the skills they will need to succeed.
-This must be submitted annually in the fall term to the CCEB Educational Programs Office. - Thesis Forms-Students are required to submit a signed Mini-Protocol Approval Form, Full Protocol Approval Form, and Final Thesis Approval Form. - IRB Approval-Every student must submit current IRB approval/exemption.
-This must be submitted prior to beginning any research on the MSCE protocol. - Course Evaluations-Every student is required to complete a course and faculty evaluation for every MSCE course.
+This must be submitted annually in the fall term to the CCEB Educational Programs Office. - Thesis Forms Students are required to submit a signed Mini-Protocol Approval Form, Full Protocol Approval Form, and Final Thesis Approval Form along with the protocols/thesis. - IRB Approval Every student must submit current IRB approval/exemption.
+This must be submitted prior to beginning any research on the MSCE protocol. - Course Evaluations Every student is required to complete a course and faculty evaluation for every MSCE course.
 These are distributed via email within the Blue evaluation system.
-A final grade for the course(s) will not be posted until evaluations have been submitted. - Mentor and Program Evaluations-During the spring/summer each year, a mentor assessment and program survey are sent out to MSCE students.
-Both surveys are required components of the program. - Graduation Application-The MSCE degree is conferred by the University of Pennsylvania Perelman School of Medicine and is granted in May, August, or December.
+A final grade for the course(s) will not be posted until evaluations have been submitted. - Mentor and Program Evaluations During the spring/summer each year, a mentor assessment and program survey are sent out to MSCE students.
+Both surveys are required components of the program. - Protocol Presentation During the spring of the student's first year, students are required to present their Protocols to the CCEB faculty and community. - Comprehensive Exam Every student must complete the Comprehensive Exam, held in May of their first year.
+All students must pass this exam (or satisfy appropriate remediation) in order to graduate. - Graduation Application The MSCE degree is conferred by the University of Pennsylvania Perelman School of Medicine and is granted in May, August, or December.
 To be considered for conferral of the degree, a student must complete a "graduation application" prior to the expected conferral date.
 Prior to each graduation period, the CCEB Educational Programs Office will email details and deadlines to all eligible candidates.